jmussman/okta-beware-swa/README.md

 1. Under Applications &rarr; Applications click the *Create App Integration* button and use the Application Integration Wizard (AIW) to start a new integration.
 1. Pick *SWA - Secure Web Authentication* as the type and click the *Next* button.
 1. Set *Pyrates* as the integration name.
-1. Add the path /login to the URL as discovered in the previous section, and set that as the URL for tha application.
+1. Add the path /login to the URL as discovered in the previous section, and set that as the URL for the application.
 For example, *https://solid-sniffle-6pp459r6j53qg6-3000.app.github.dev* becomes *https://solid-sniffle-6pp459r6j53qg6-3000.app.github.dev/login*.
 The path is important, /login is the path the Okta plugin is looking for.
 A local application will run forever but a Codespace will time out if a user does not interact.